-Note: The Artix 3.0 APIs for resolving initial references have been deprecated in Artix 4.0.
-These APIs are supported for backwards compatibility, however, it is recommended that you update your applications to use the new WS-Addressing APIs in Artix 4.0.
+Note: The Artix 3.0 APIs for resolving initial references have been deprecated from Artix 4.0.
+These APIs are supported for backwards compatibility, however, it is recommended that you update your applications to use the WS-Addressing APIs available since Artix 4.0.